- Signup DV

 - Victim Notification.
 Letters are mailed to victim address provided by defendant (or referring agency) and includes the following information: defendant’s participation in program, available victim resources, a statement that attendance in program does not guarantee that an abuser will not be violent.

 - Victim or Couples Counseling.
-Program excludes couple counseling and family counseling.
+As stated in the penal cole, the program excludes couples counseling and family counseling.
 Our program does not and will not compel victims to participate in program or in counseling.

 - Substance Abuse.
 Defendant agrees to attend group sessions free of chemical influence (program agreement).
 Our program uses a baseline attention test at beginning of course.
 If defendant is suspected to be under the influence during group session, after class the attention test is re-administered and compared to the baseline.
 Referring agency is notified if test indicates substance abuse.